 Extra channel costs: Sky Sports, movies and more

-Entertainment: For the standard price of £6 a month - sometimes offered for less - Starter subscribers with Infinity can add 20 of the 28 premium channels available to Entertainment Plus customers, upgrading their package to Entertainment Starter, for extra monthly charge.
+Entertainment: As mentioned earlier Starter subscribers with Infinity can add 20 of the 28 premium channels available to Entertainment Plus customers, upgrading their package to Entertainment Starter, for extra monthly charge.

 Here's the full list of premium channels, separated according to whether they're in the Starter bolt-on or only available with Entertainment Plus:

 |Alibi||Animal Planet||British Eurosport||British Eurosport 2|

 |Comedy Central||Crime and Investigation||Discovery Channel||Discovery: Investigation (ID)|

 |Comedy Central Extra||Eden||Good Food||H2|